 Tales of Kenzera: Zau

-Tales of Kenzera: Zau is one of the most emotionally gripping video games, much less Metroidvanias, that I’ve ever played.
+Tales of Kenzera: Zau is one of the most emotionally gripping video games, much less metroidvanias, that I’ve ever played.
 It’s a full exploration of grief, and the process of grieving, through the lens of African culture.

 This is a game that needs to be experienced.
 Beyond the story, the combat is deeper than an initial glance would tell you.
 The ability to switch masks mid-attack sets you up for multiple combos, and it just flat-out feels good.

-And, of course, like all good Metroidvanias, Tales of Kenzera: Zau promotes and rewards exploration.
+And, of course, like all good metroidvania games, Tales of Kenzera: Zau promotes and rewards exploration.
 Every collectible feels good to go after, and the challenge areas feel like a true (not cheap) test of your skills and what you’ve learned throughout the game.
 This is a worthwhile entry in a genre full of them.

 Anthony Franklin II